University in NZ

 University

-New Zealand has a total of 8 public universities nationwide (University of Auckland, Auckland University of Technology, University of Otago, Massey University, Victoria University of Wellington, University of Waikato, University of Canterbury, Lincoln University).
-They maintain high educational standards under the rigorous supervision of New Zealand’s Ministry of Education, and each university has its own unique characteristics and specialised departments.
-Students should choose a university that aligns with their intended major, preferred location after graduation, and educational goals.
+New Zealand has 8 public universities nationwide: the University of Auckland, Auckland University of Technology, University of Otago, Massey University, Victoria University of Wellington, University of Waikato, University of Canterbury and Lincoln University.
+All New Zealand universities maintain high academic standards under the Ministry of Education and offer unique strengths, specialised departments and research opportunities.
+International students should choose a university in New Zealand based on their preferred major, graduate career location and long-term study goals.

 Institutes of Technology and Polytechnics (ITP)